 The northern sky is a large clock, with Polaris at its center.
 The hour hand is a line drawn through Dubhe and Merak, the two pointer stars of the Big Dipper.
 Because the stars make a full circle in 23 hours 56 minutes instead of exactly 24 hours, this star clock is not exactly the same as the one on the wall, but with a little practice you can learn to read it well.

 The Big Dipper swings full circle – 360 degrees – around Polaris in about 23 hours and 56 minutes.
-In 24 hours, the Big Dipper actually swings more than full circle, or 361 degrees.
+In 24 hours, the Big Dipper actually swings more than a full circle, or 361 degrees.
 Does that make a difference?
 Yes!
 It means that – if you look at the same time each evening – the Big Dipper will appear just a little bit lower in the northwestern evening sky.

 A month from now at mid-evening, the Big Dipper will be noticeably lower in the northwest.
-It’ll actually beneath the horizon as seen from the southern latitudes in the United States – although it’s circumpolar, or always above the northern horizon, as seen from the northern U.S., Canada and similarly northern latitudes.
+It’ll be actually beneath the horizon as seen from the southern latitudes in the United States – although it’s circumpolar, or always above the northern horizon, as seen from the northern U.S., Canada and similarly northern latitudes.